fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =
 * Added: Translation to German.
 Thanks to @reilix.
 * Added: Compatibility with theme Kentha.
+* Added: Compatibility with theme MrTailor.
+* Added: Compatibility with theme Riode.
 * Added: Compatibility with WooCommerce Delivery & Pickup Date Time Pro by CodeRockz.
 * Added: Conditionally add the shipping package name to the shipping method section.
 Added the hook `fc_shipping_method_display_package_name` to control whether to display the package name.
 * Added: Filter to change button classes for "Proceed to next step" buttons.